-Our Management Board currently consists of our four executive officers, and we are asking our shareholders to elect Wilhelm G.A.
-Jacobs, our Senior Vice President, Manufacturing & Supply Chain, as a fifth member of our Management Board at this annual meeting.
-Mr. Jacobs is not an executive officer of Vistaprint.
+Our Management Board currently consists of our four executive officers and one senior member of management who is not an executive officer of Cimpress.
 All members of our Management Board serve for four-year terms.

-ROBERT S. KEANE, President, Chief Executive Officer, and Chairman of the Management Board
+ROBERT S. KEANE, President, Chief Executive Officer, and Chairman of the Management Board (executive officer)